Transport in Bahrain: Railways

-Monorail

-Plans are now back on track for construction of a monorail, which would run throughout the island state.
-Bahrain's Cabinet initially approved the monorail plan in the 2000s, though the Global Financial Crisis has delayed the project.

 Airports

 Bahrain has four airports, all of which have paved runways.
 One airport is civil (Bahrain International Airport) and three are military (Isa Air Base, Sakhir Air Base, and Riffa Air Base).

 Ports and harbors

-As of 2008, Bahrain owns three harbors in Manama, Mina Salman and Sitrah.
+Bahrain has five recognised harbors in Manama, Mina Salman, Sitrah, Muharraq, and the Khalifa bin Salman port in Hidd.
 The port of Mina Salman can accommodate 16 oceangoing vessels drawing up to 11 m.

+On 6 November 2025, Bahrain and Qatar launched a passenger ferry service connecting Sa'ada Marina on Muharraq island in Bahrain to the northern Qatari port of Al Ruwais.
+Operated by the Masar group, a subsidiary of Bahrain's sovereign wealth fund Mumtalakat, the 70-minute route is expected to initially run twice a day before increasing services to three times a day.

 Pipelines

 Merchant marine

 Since 2014, Bahrain has sought to promote itself as an open register.
 As of 2020, there were 234 ships in Bahrain's merchant marine, of which 11 were general cargo ships, four were oil tankers, and 219 were other types of ships.